Golden Circle Iceland Self Drive Guide (2026)

 WHY DRIVE THE GOLDEN CIRCLE ICELAND?

-My husband and I first decided on a Golden Circle Iceland self drive adventure because, to be honest, we aren’t really group tour people.
-(We’ve really tried.)
-We much prefer the flexibility of doing a road trip at our own pace.
-We like to stop where we want, when we want and for as long as we want.
+On our first trip to Iceland, my husband and I chose to self-drive the Golden Circle because, quite honestly, we don’t love tours.
+We much prefer the flexibility of having our own car, stopping where we want, when we want, and for as long as we want.

 GOLDEN CIRCLE SELF-DRIVE – TOP ATTRACTIONS